ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Fix sensor rail reset on Pixracer.
 Increase the reset duration to 50 ms to ensure the sensor power has bled off.
-message: Fix sensor rail reset on Pixracer.
-Increase the reset duration to 50 ms to ensure the sensor power has bled off.
 ### Antipattern Category

 ### Keyword